 Based on an IPS panel, the HP VH240a monitor provides wide 178-degree viewing angles meaning that the picture won’t shift in color and contrast when you look at it from skewed angles.

-However, it’s not factory-calibrated, so you will need to make some adjustments in order to get the best image quality possible out of this monitor.
+However, it’s not factory-calibrated, so you will need to make some alterations in order to get the best image quality possible out of this monitor.
 We recommend this website for calibration.

 If you need a display for color-critical work, you can check out the best monitors for photo and video editing here.